CitrineInformatics/citrine-python/docs/source/data_extraction.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The :class:`~citrine.ara.rows.MaterialRunByTemplate` class defines Rows through a list of :class:`~taurus.entity.templates.MaterialTemplate`.
-Every :class:`~taurus.entity.object.MaterialRun` that is assigned to any template in the list is used as the root of a Row.
+Every :class:`~taurus.entity.object.MaterialRun` that is assigned to any template in the list is used as the root of a  Material History to be mapped to a Row.
 This is helpful when the rows correspond to classes of materials that are defined through their templates.
 For example, there could be a :class:`~taurus.entity.templates.MaterialTemplate` called "Cake" that is used in all of the cakes and another called "Brownies" that is used in all of the brownies.